-Carl T. Anderson (Secretary) is a retired partner of Paul Hastings LLP, a leading international law firm and secretary of the board of the Preaching Foundation.
+Carl T. Anderson (Vice Chairman) is a retired partner of Paul Hastings LLP, a leading international law firm, and secretary of the board of the Preaching Foundation.
 From October 2012 until June 2014, he was the chief operations officer of The Episcopal School of Los Angeles, a co-educational day school serving students in grades six through twelve.
 He is a life trustee and chair emeritus of the Board of Trustees of Berkeley Divinity School at Yale University, New Haven, Connecticut.

 Anderson received his B.A. from Stanford University and his JD from the University of Michigan.
 He lives in Los Angeles, where he is an active member of All Saints Parish, Beverly Hills.

 Whitney Z. Edwards is vicar of Varina Church in Henrico, Virginia.
 Over her 25-year career, she has led Episcopal parishes and schools on the East and West coasts and has been a missionary to India, Central America, and the Caribbean.